sirvkrm/codex-vkrm/README.md

 ## Package Behavior

-- The npm wrapper auto-detects `arm64` vs `armv7` on Android.
+- The npm wrapper auto-detects the correct ABI on Android.
-- It selects the matching bundled native binary at runtime.
+- It selects the matching architecture-specific native package at runtime.
 - It sets `LD_LIBRARY_PATH` so the packaged `libc++_shared.so` is found automatically.

 ## Build From Source